Bank of America ATM Fee Class Action Settlement — $2.25M Fund for BofA Customers Double-Charged at 7-Eleven ATMs

-What Is the Bank of America ATM Fee Class Action Settlement?
+What Was the Bank of America ATM Fee Class Action Settlement?

 Did you use a Bank of America debit card at a 7-Eleven ATM and get charged more than

 one out-of-network balance inquiry fee for a single visit?
-You may be eligible for a
+You may have been eligible

-America accountholders do not need to do anything; the payment will be applied
+America accountholders did not need to do anything; the payment was applied

-directly to your account.
-Former accountholders must file a claim by June 29, 2026.
+directly to their account.
+Former accountholders were required to file a claim by

 The Bank of America class action lawsuit, captioned Schertzer, et al. v.
 Bank of